Background pattern

 Keep out of sight and reach of children.

-Do not use Sertralina Cuve after the expiration date that appears on the packaging, after CAD.
+Do not use Sertralina Cuve after the expiration date shown on the packaging, after CAD.
 The expiration date is the last day of the month indicated.

 No special storage conditions are required.

-Do not dispose of medications through drains or trash.
-Dispose of packaging and unused medications at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medications.
-By doing so, you will help protect the environment.
+Medications should not be thrown down the drain or into the trash.
+Deposit the packaging and medications you no longer need in the pharmacy's SIGRE point.
+If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This will help protect the environment.

-• The active ingredient is sertraline (hydrochloride).
-Each tablet contains 100 mg of sertraline.
+• The active ingredient is sertralina (hydrochloride).
+Each tablet contains 100 mg of sertralina.

-• The other components are: microcrystalline cellulose (E 460), lactose monohydrate, copovidone, croscarmellose sodium, magnesium stearate, anhydrous colloidal silica, hypromellose, hydroxypropyl cellulose (E 463), titanium dioxide (E 171), and macrogol.
+• The other ingredients are: microcrystalline cellulose (E 460), lactose monohydrate, copovidone, sodium croscarmellose, magnesium stearate, anhydrous colloidal silica, hypromellose, hydroxypropylcellulose (E 463), titanium dioxide (E 171), and macrogol.

-Sertralina Cuve 100 mg film-coated tablets are white or almost white, capsule-shaped, and scored tablets.
+Sertralina Cuve 100 mg film-coated tablets are white or almost white, capsule-shaped, and scored.

 Sertralina Cuve 100 mg tablets are packaged in cardboard boxes containing 30 tablets.